Government's two options for digital services tax

 Internet giants like Google and Facebook could soon be paying more tax in New Zealand as the Government moves to take submissions on a 'digital services tax'.

-A digital services tax would apply to digital revenues created in New Zealand, whether that be through social media platforms, content sharing sites like YouTube, companies advertising online and e-commerce sites that facilitate the sales of goods and services such as Airbnb, Uber, Alibaba and eBay.
+A digital services tax would apply to digital revenues created in New Zealand, whether that be through social media platforms, content sharing sites like YouTube, companies advertising online and e-commerce sites that facilitate the sales of goods and services such as Airbnb, Uber and eBay.

 In February Cabinet agreed to investigate a new tax on multinational companies targeting digital revenues.
 Today, Finance Minister Grant Robertson and Revenue Minister Stuart Nash have announced two proposed options to ensure offshore technology companies no longer enjoy tax breaks.